 The Measure Q Vision Plan (2025-2030) is Santa Cruz County's first five-year roadmap for investing in climate resilience, natural resource protection, and equitable public access.
-Funded by a voter-approved parcel tax generating more than \$7 million annually, Santa Cruz County Safe Drinking Water, Clean Beaches, Wildfire Risk Reduction, and Wildlife Protection Initiative, commonly referred to as Measure Q, establishes one of the largest dedicated environmental funding streams in County history.
-This Vision Plan will guide initial priorities for how grant funds will be invested.
-It was developed with extensive community and stakeholder engagement and grounded in the review of well over 20 local, regional, and state plans and strategies, with guidance from the Citizens Oversight Advisory Board (COAB).
+Funded by a voter-approved parcel tax generating more than \$7 million annually, Measure Q establishes one of the largest dedicated environmental funding streams in County history.

-The Vision Plan provides a framework for the Measure Q grant program, and may act as a guiding document for the other Measure Q allocations -including, the four cities, the unincorporated county, and the Resource Conservation District and Land Trust of Santa Cruz County-ensuring that investments are strategic, transparent, and accountable.
-The Vision Plan sets priorities for the County-administered grant program and supports alignment of Measure Q investments across the County.
-Measure Q voter approved code language, adopted by the County as Code Chapter 4.65, defines how all allocations are administered and provides the legal framework for disbursements and eligible projects.
+This Vision Plan sets the initial priorities for how those funds will be invested.
+It was developed with extensive community and stakeholder engagement and grounded in the review of well over 100 local, regional, and state plans and strategies, with guidance from the Citizens Oversight Advisory Board (COAB).
+The Vision Plan provides a unified framework for all Measure Q allocations-including the County-administered grant program, the four cities, the unincorporated county, and the Resource Conservation District and Land Trust of Santa Cruz County-ensuring that investments are strategic, transparent, and accountable.